 - Do they have a friend who can drive them?

-- Give them time to get used to the idea of stopping driving and let them adjust to something they don’t want to face.
+- Be patient.
+Give them time to get used to the idea of stopping driving and let them adjust to something they don’t want to face.
 Waiting allows your parent to think things over.
 Remember that you might need to revisit the subject several times over a few months.

 Pros And Cons Of Retesting Elderly Drivers